 If you do not know the difference between a continuing flight and an originating flight, here’s a crash course, and please don’t ever forget this information.
 You should ask.
 You should always, always ask.
 An originating flight means that when you get on that plane, you are the first group of people to be on that plane for that trip.
 You are not getting on the second, third, fourth leg of a flight and joining the people who have already boarded.
 You’re the beginning.
 The alpha.
 The original passengers.

-If you fly Southwest and your flight is continuing, your A, B, and C group passes actually become D, E, and F. The people who boarded the first legs of the flight have their seats…and they’re not giving them up.
+If you fly Southwest and your flight is continuing, your A, B, and C group passes actually become D, E, and F. The people who boarded the first legs of the flight have their seats…and they’re not giving them up for anything.

 Then Southwest added the Early Bird ticketing option.
 I have sung the praises of Southwest Airlines Early Bird far and wide to anyone who will listen.
-For just $10 per person per leg, you can be automatically checked in for your flight.
-I have never gotten a spot higher than A31 with this system, and we have always found seats together because it places us 30 to 45 people ahead of the family boarding!
+For just $12 per person per leg (post updated to reflect a change in pricing), you can be automatically checked in for your flight.
+I have never gotten a spot higher than A31 with this system (although A group is not guaranteed), and we have always found seats together because it places us 30 to 45 people ahead of the family boarding!
 Once other airlines began charging you extra to breathe, I started flying Southwest exclusively, and I fly often.
 I mean, really, a lot.
 Look:

 I called reservations this morning around 9:30 and asked if it was possible to move my family’s tickets to a later flight tomorrow morning while still keeping the Early Bird reservation.
 I know that tomorrow is tomorrow – as in soon – so I asked.
 The woman was fair and said, “Well let’s put in your information and see…” and after a few moments she confirmed that yes, the Early Bird feature that I had already paid for would transfer if we moved our flights to a later time tomorrow.
 After she clicked on her keyboard for a little while and took my credit card information (the new time was a slightly more expensive flight), she confirmed with me one more time that I wanted to make the change and one more time I confirmed with her that the Early Bird transferred with the new flights.